Ferromagnetism and Skyrmions in the Hofstadter-Fermi-Hubbard Model

 \paragraph{Conclusions and outlook.---} We have found the quantum Hall ferromagnet to be the ground state of the Hofstadter-Fermi-Hubbard model at magnetic filling factor $\nu=1$.
 Additionally, we have identified a skyrmion-like behavior of the low energy spin-singlet states.
 In particular, the local density and the spin-spin correlations reveal quasi-hole skyrmions and quasi-particles dressed by spin textures.
 For large flux per plaquette $\alpha \gtrsim 0.35$, we have observed a breakdown of QH ferromagnetism in favor of a spin-singlet ground state.
 The microscopic nature of this state and its origin deserve a more detailed analysis and will be addressed in the future.

 Our work paves the way for future investigations of many interacting skyrmions, in particular at very low fermion densities.
 Furthermore, varying the Hubbard interaction strength $\nicefrac{U}{t}$ might give insight into the stability of the QH~ferromagnet against Landau level mixing or allow to explore doped chiral quantum spin liquids~\cite{Szasz2020}.
 More broadly, connections to high-$T_{\rm c}$ superconductivity can be explored by going to the small-flux limit.
 Extending the model to bilayer systems or finite temperatures will lead to further interesting questions for future research.
+Furthermore, different lattice geometries exhibiting topological flat bands might allow for similar effects, even in the absence of a net magnetic field.

 The model we studied can be realized with ultracold fermions in optical lattices, which provide simultaneous spin and charge resolution down to individual lattice sites.
 In particular, specific spin sectors can be experimentally addressed using adiabatic preparation schemes~\cite{Palm2020}.
 This type of system would also allow to add further-range dipolar interactions, which can be used to address the fractional~QH~regime where we expect similar skyrmion excitations to exist~\cite{Kamilla1996,Wojs2002,Doretto2005,Balram2015}.